 - Be prepared for a dog that barks more so than the average dog.

-- As long as he receives adequate socialization training, he should be fine multi-pet households.
+- As long as he receives adequate socialization training, he should be fine with multi-pet households.

 Breeders & Puppy Costs

 The Beaglebull is a relatively rare hybrid dog, and as such reputable breeders will be few and far between.
-The first step in your search to find a breeder should start online, and it is advisable to select a few that you feel suit you, and then get your detective hat on to ensure that they are reputable and ethical.
-The best way to do this is to read reviews about them, and to join dedicated social media groups and ask the members for recommendations.
+The first step in your search to find a breeder should start online, and it is advisable to select a few that you feel suit you and then get your detective hat on to ensure that they are reputable and ethical.
+The best way to do this is to read reviews about them and join dedicated social media groups, and ask the members for recommendations.
 Finally, ensure that you meet them and their puppies in person, and trust your gut feeling.

 The average price of a Beaglebull puppy will set you back approximately $500 from a reputable breeder.
-Be wary of unethical and unreputable breeders, as they will not be concerned with the pup’s health nor would they have had the best start to life.
+Be wary of unethical and unreputable breeders, as they will not be concerned with the pup’s health, nor will they have had the best start to life.

 Rescue & Shelters

-Similarly, there will be few Beaglebull mixes in rescue shelters, and if there are it is likely that they will be labelled as Pitbulls or Pitbull mixes with no specification.
-However, if you are set on rescuing one of these lovely dogs then be prepared to invest time into your search, and patience.
-Whilst it may be a long process, there are of course plenty of benefits to rescuing a dog, not only can you see his established personality, but you are also literally saving a life!
+Similarly, there will be few Beaglebull mixes in rescue shelters, and if there are, it is likely that they will be labeled as Pitbulls or Pitbull mixes with no specification.
+However, if you are set on rescuing one of these lovely dogs, then be prepared to invest time into your search and patience.
+Though it may be a long process, there are, of course, plenty of benefits to rescuing a dog.
+Not only can you see his established personality, but you are also literally saving a life!

-The Beaglebull is a fun-loving guy who has an affinity for children, so he will make the ideal family pet!
+The Beaglebull is a fun-loving dog who has an affinity for children, so he will make the ideal family pet.
 As long as he is socialized well from a young age, he will not display any fear aggression behaviors that he may inherit from the Pitbull, so not only will he be a well-mannered pup, but he will fit just fine into a multi-pet household.